gvwilson/sdxpy/src/db/index.md

 ### Save the Index Separately {: .exercise}

-1. Modify the database so that it saves the entire index in single file.
+1. Modify the database so that it saves the entire index in a single file.

 2. Design and run an experiment to determine if this change improves performance or not.